IBM-Cloud/docs/manageapps/updapps.md

         The host name in the route that you want to use for your application.

+After you configure the custom domain in {{site.data.keyword.Bluemix_notm}}, you must map the custom domain to the {{site.data.keyword.Bluemix_notm}} system domain on your registered DNS server:

+  1. Set up a 'CNAME' record for the custom domain name on your DNS server.
+  2. Map the custom domain name to the secure endpoint for the {{site.data.keyword.Bluemix_notm}} region where your application is running.
+Use the following region endpoints to provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}:

+    * US-SOUTH: `secure.us-south.bluemix.net`
+    * EU-GB: `secure.eu-gb.bluemix.net`
+    * AU-SYD: `secure.au-syd.bluemix.net`

 In a browser or command line interface, enter the following URL to access the myapp application:

 ```